The workplace can be a dangerous environment.

 Put It in the Accident Book

 Whether you’ve tripped on an uneven paving stone or slashed your hand with a kitchen knife, make sure you note the accident in your work’s accident book.
-Why?
-Because it’ll give you the traction you need when the time comes to make a claim – and may prevent the same thing happening to someone else.
+Davis, Saperstein & Salomon explain the reasons why you should stack all this up in the context of personal injury law – Why?
+Because it’ll give you the traction you need when the time comes to make a personal injury claim – and may prevent the same thing happening to someone else.

 Claiming Sick Pay

 Depending on the severity of your accident, you may need some time away from the workplace.
 If so, you’re entitled to Statutory Sick Pay.
 Some workplaces may have Contractual Sick Pay in place, which offers you more cash for the duration of your convalescence.